yagossc/kbd_firmware/README.md

 # kbd_firmware

-This is an attempt to make a smaller version of qmk
+This is an attempt to make a smaller version of qmk and also, keep track of my customize keyboard configs (layers, macros, etc).